Mutations

 Biological Effect

 This mutation is predicted to abrogate the full-length synthesis of ApoE as it introduces a stop codon in the signal peptide.
 How much a loss or reduction of ApoE function might affect or contribute to the pathology of AD has been an important question in the field (see e.g. Belloy et al., 2019).
-The cognitive health of several aged, heterozygous carriers of this variant suggests a 50 percent loss is benign and perhaps protective when in phase with APOE4 (Chemparathy et al., 2023).
+As noted above, the cognitive health of several aged, heterozygous carriers of this variant suggests a 50 percent loss is benign and perhaps protective when in phase with APOE4 (Chemparathy et al., 2024; Vance et al., 2024).
 Data from mouse models are mixed.
-In general, reducing or eliminating ApoE in mouse models of amyloid deposition appears to reduce amyloid accumulation, but selectively reducing ApoE in astrocytes, microglia, or neurons suggests cell type-specific effects that can be beneficial, neutral, or harmful (see Biological Effects in E98Nfs).
+In general, reducing or eliminating ApoE in mouse models of amyloid deposition appears to reduce amyloid accumulation, but selectively reducing ApoE in astrocytes, microglia, neurons, or brain endothelial cells suggests cell type-specific effects that can be beneficial, neutral, or harmful (for more information, see APOE Loss of Function Variants).

 This variant's PHRED-scaled CADD score, which integrates diverse information in silico, was above 20, suggesting a deleterious effect (CADD v.1.6, Oct 2021).